 Bitcoin—and other cryptocurrencies—are speculative at best.
 Here are three reasons why, as family stewards, investing in Bitcoin isn’t responsible.

-- Firstly, it’s not backed by an issuing authority and exits only as computer code, kept in a digital wallet accessible by password.
+- First, it is not backed by an issuing authority and exits only as computer code, kept in a digital wallet accessible by password.
 What if you forget your password?
 There is NO resource for any forgetful owner of Bitcoin.
 After a limited number of password attempts, you can permanently lose access, therefore rendering it useless.
-A holder of more than $200 million worth of Bitcoin can’t access them.
+A holder of more than $200 million worth of Bitcoin cannot access them.
 Can you imagine being that person?
-This isn’t unusual.
+This is not unusual.
 20% of all outstanding Bitcoin are stranded and unavailable to rightful owners.

 - Lastly, The UK Financial Conduct Authority prohibited the sale of crypto products to investors.
 Why?
 Because of the nature of the underlying assets, the presence of market abuse and financial crimes, extreme price volatility, inadequate understanding of assets, and the lack of clear investment needs.

-I wouldn’t personally gamble my future on Bitcoin.
+I would not personally gamble my future on Bitcoin.
 Listen to this episode for the whole story!In this episode of Best in wealth, I share THREE reasons why Bitcoin is a speculative #investment.
 Listen to learn more! #wealth #retirement #investing #PersonalFinance #FinancialPlanning #WealthManagement #Crypto Click To Tweet

 - The One-Word Challenge Episode